 How Much Money Will a Civil Demand Request

-Although the details and amounts permitted vary by state, as a general rule civil demand letters ask that the recipient pay:
+As a general rule civil demand letters ask that the recipient of the demand pay:

 - Legal fees: Civil demand laws normally allow the merchant to recover the cost of an action to collect the sum demanded from a shoplifter, potentially including attorney fees if a lawsuit is filed to recover the money.